sophialyj/system-design-primer/README.md

 A reverse proxy taking requests from the Internet and forwarding them to servers in an internal network.
 Those making requests to the proxy may not be aware of the internal network.

 A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the proxy server itself.

+Reverse proxy, like varnish, centralizes internal services and provides unified interfaces to the public.
+For example, www.example.com/index and www.example.com/sports appear to come from the same domain, but in fact they are from different micro services behind the reverse proxy.
+Reverse proxy could also help with caching and load balancing.

 Additional benefits include: